netogerbi/todo-test/README.md

 It uses docker to run the application inside a container and docker-compose to run al lservices needed in a development environment.

-The erros are handled in a centralized midleware so it's not necessary to use try catchs.
+The erros are handled and logging is a centralized in a midleware so it's not necessary to use try catchs and loggers.
+Maybe just info logs are needed.

 ### Tech Stack